Restoring Orleans' Lost Treasures

 How do you restore wetlands?

-By clearing the land and removing the sand that was once used to fill the wetlands, the groundwater that was originally there is exposed, creating vernal ponds: seasonal bodies of water without fish, great for salamanders, turtles, frogs and toads to return to every year to lay eggs.
-Orleans Conservation Commission is also removing invasive species and creating wet meadows whose year-round wet soil will house swamp milkweed and rose mallow to attract pollinators, which in turn will have swallows and purple martins take the bee line straight to Putnam.
+In this project, the Orleans Conservation Commission is also removing invasive species and creating wet meadows whose year-round wet soil will house swamp milkweed and rose mallow to attract pollinators, which in turn will have swallows and purple martins take the bee line straight to Putnam.
 The symbiosis is more than twofold here: the pollinators will help with the farming operations at Putnam's 16 allotments.

 Why have we lost wetlands?

-The restoration is a half an acre project, but with parallels stretching globally and back in time.
-Wetlands was drained and filled all over the world to make room for agriculture and development, leading to loss off habitat and biodiversity.
 Biebighauser, who has has restored 10,000 wetlands, says humans started draining Cape Cod's wetlands in the 1700s.
-There has been a misinformed fear directed at wetlands for breeding mosquitoes and malaria, however, the wetlands' dragonflies, water boatmen, beetles and water striders eat mosquito larvae, meaning Putnam's visitors can leave the mosquito repellent at home.
-What we say about a healthy wetlands, says Biebighauser, is mosquitoes may check in, but they won't check out.
+There has been a misinformed fear directed at wetlands for breeding mosquitoes and malaria, however, the wetlands' dragonflies, water boatmen, beetles and water striders eat mosquito larvae, meaning that the restored Putnam's visitors can leave the mosquito repellent at home.

 Additional resources for this story